 Non-Destructive Testing Methods

-Beyond visual inspection, several non-destructive testing (NDT) methods provide deeper insights into vessel condition:
+Beyond visual inspections, NDT methods provide deeper insight into vessel condition:

 Step-by-Step Inspection Procedure